jenpetsmit/eutilities/eutils/yml.md

     term:
       name: term
       in: query
-      description: the term or phrase to search for
+      description: the term or phrase for which to search
       required: true
       explode: true
       schema: